 What Color Should Castings Be: Black Worm Castings

 You may be wondering what the optimal color of your worm castings should be.
 The truth is, they should be small, and resemble small footballs.
 The color should be a deep black.
-The darker the castings are, the richer the nutrients will be for your plants and soil.
+The darker the castings are, the richer the nutrients will be for your plants and

 Can You Use Worm Castings and Fertilizer Together?

 Of course!
 It’s suggested that you use them together.
-They are two different products, that provide different benefits to your plants and soil.
-Worm castings are mainly used to benefit your soil, while the fertilizer is mainly used on your plants themselves to ensure they have the nutrients they need.
+They are two different products, that provide different benefits to your plants and

 Are Worm Castings Good For Succulents?